Federal Application for Enrollment to Practice Before the Internal Revenue Service as an Enrolled Retirement Plan Agent (ERPA)

 Historical Past-Year Versions of Federal Form 23-EP

-We have a total of four past-year versions of Form 23-EP in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 23-EP in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 23-EP (Rev. 12-2014)